What Is The Difference Between a Roux and a Slurry?

 Slurry: And added.

 Slurry: I work differently because Slurry is a combination of cold water or milk mixed with cornstarch.
-Once the liquid you are making is simmering, add the slurry in small amounts.
+Add the slurry in small amounts once the liquid you are making is simmering.

-Roux: I think it's also important to point out that I add a flavor component (butter, YUM) while Slurry only adds a thickening component.
+Roux: It's also important to point out that I add a flavor component (butter, YUM), while Slurry only adds a thickening component.

 Me: Is there anything the people should be cautious about when using your techniques?

-Roux: I guess if they add too much of the liquid, then they could find it not thick enough and have to make more roux.
-That's better than with slurry because if you add too much slurry or don't simmer after you add then you would have to start everything over again because the consistency would not be good.
+Roux: If they add too much of the liquid, they could find it not thick enough and have to make more roux.
+That's better than with slurry because if you add too much slurry or don't simmer after you add, you would have to start everything over again because the consistency would not be good.

 Roux: With slurry, what you see might not be what you get.
-If your liquid is the perfect consistency when it's cooking, then it could very well turn out too thick when cooled.
+If your liquid is the perfect consistency when cooking, it could very well turn out too thick when cooled.

-Me: Can you give an instance of when you were a good thickening agent?
+Me: Can you describe when you were a good thickening agent?

 Roux: Mmm, I made this incredible French white sauce called Velouté.
-It's actually pretty huge for me since Velouté is considered one of the five "mother sauces" and is the base for a lot of other sauces.
+It's pretty huge for me since Velouté is considered one of the five "mother sauces" and is the base for many other sauces.
 (Veloute Sauce)

-Slurry: I've made plenty of sauces, but I think what's really impressive is the big picture.
-I made the perfect gravy for a roast New York strip steak, which some might argue is the most important part.
-It definitely brought out all the flavors to the meal and people loved it.
+Slurry: I've made plenty of sauces, but what's really impressive is the big picture.
+I made the perfect gravy for a roast New York strip steak, which some might argue is crucial.
+It brought out all the flavors to the meal, and people loved it.
 (Roast New York Strip Steak)

 We asked people what they thought.
-It seemed like most people prefer roux because it is harder to mess up and adds an extra flavor to the dish.
+Most people prefer roux because it is harder to mess up and adds an extra flavor to the dish.

-One person said, "best case scenario, slurry adds nothing to the meal except thickening.
+One person said, "In the best-case scenario, slurry adds nothing to the meal except thickening.
 Worst case scenario, you can taste the cornstarch within the consistency of the meal."

-On the other hand, slurry is definitely the healthy option since roux uses butter (or some other fat) and gluten.
-Overall, whichever thickening agent you decide to pick depends on what results you're looking for and what you are cooking.
+On the other hand, slurry is a healthy option since roux uses butter (or some other fat) and gluten.
+Overall, whichever thickening agent you pick depends on what results you're looking for and what you are cooking.

 Comment below what your favorite thickener is and what recipe it works best for!